List of To Kill a Mockingbird characters: Miss Maudie

 Miss Maude "Maudie" Atkinson, a widow of about 40, lives across the road from the Finches, and she is one of the few adults that Jem and Scout hold in high regard and respect.
 She had known them all her life, being the daughter of Dr. Frank Buford, their neighbouring landowner to the Finch ancestral home, Finch's Landing.
 She enjoys baking and gardening; her cakes are held in especially high regard.
 However, she is frequently harassed by devout "Foot-Washing Baptists", who tell her that her enjoyment of gardening is a sin.
 The Foot-Washing Baptists also believe that women are a sin "by definition".
 Miss Maudie befriends Scout and Jem and tells them stories about Atticus as a boy.
 She does not act condescendingly towards them, even though they are young children.
 When she suffers a house fire, she shows remarkable courage throughout, even saying that she had wanted to burn it down herself to make more room for her flowers.
 She is not prejudiced, though she talks caustically to Miss Stephanie Crawford, unlike many of her Southern neighbors, and teaches Scout important lessons about racism and human nature.
-It is important to note that Miss Maudie fully explains that "it is a sin to kill a mockingbird", whereas Atticus Finch initially brings up the subject but doesn't go into depth.
+Miss Maudie fully explains that "it is a sin to kill a mockingbird", whereas Atticus Finch initially brings up the subject but doesn't go into depth.
 When Jem gets older and doesn't want to be bothered by Scout, Miss Maudie keeps her from getting angry.

 She is played by Rosemary Murphy in the film.